swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-21-move-the-ml-experiment-code-to-the-cloud.md

 You can now safely continue to the next chapter.

+!!! abstract "Take away"

+    - **Remote Git repositories enable team collaboration**: By pushing your local Git repository to GitHub or GitLab, you create a centralized source of truth that all team members can access, clone, and contribute to.
+    - **SSH keys provide secure, passwordless authentication**: Setting up SSH authentication eliminates the need to enter credentials with every push/pull operation, streamlining your workflow while maintaining security.
+    - **git push and git pull synchronize changes**: Once the remote is configured, these simple commands keep local and remote repositories in sync, enabling distributed collaboration on the same codebase.
+    - **Version-controlled code is shareable code**: Having code in a remote repository means new team members can get started instantly with a simple `git clone` command, reducing onboarding friction.

 ## State of the MLOps process

 - [x] Notebook has been transformed into scripts for production